explodinglabs/jsonrpcclient/README.rst

     <-- {"jsonrpc": "2.0", "result": "Bar", "id": 1}
     Bar

-The library catches the undefined ``add()`` call, and sends it as a JSON-RPC message. ``response=True`` tells the server you're expecting a response.
-Without that, it's a notification.
+The library catches the undefined ``find()`` call, and sends it as a JSON-RPC message. ``response=True`` tells the server you're expecting a response, without that it's a notification.

 Logging
 -------